Buddhist liturgy: Shingon Buddhism

-The gongyo of Shingon Buddhism differs amongst various sub-sects, but all of them mainly recite the Hannya Shingyo, the mantras of the Thirteen Buddhas and other mantras, the Light Mantra, and the gohogo; the saintly name of Kukai.
-In addition, recitation of other texts such as the Prajanaparamita-naya Sutra (Rishukyo), the Samantamukha chapter of the Lotus Sutra, longer mantras, and praises in mantra form are common in temples where priests reside.
-Gongyo is important for lay Shingon Buddhists to follow since the practice emphasizes meditation of the body, speech and mind of a buddha.
+The gongyō of Shingon Buddhism differs amongst various sub-sects, but all of them mainly recite the Hannya Shingyo, the mantras of the Thirteen Buddhas and other mantras, the Light Mantra, and the gohogo; the saintly name of Kukai.
+In addition, recitation of other texts such as the Prajanaparamita-naya Sūtra (Rishukyo), the Samantamukha chapter of the Lotus Sūtra, longer mantras, and praises in mantra form are common in temples where priests reside. gongyō is important for lay Shingon Buddhists to follow since the practice emphasizes meditation of the body, speech and mind of a buddha.